christiskatsouris/ivxPredictive/README.md

 (i) A second important aspect when fitting predictive regression models and especially when constructing test statistics such as testing for parameter instability in predictive regressions is to apply correctly the demeaning of random variables.
 Specifically, when the true model is assumed to have a non-zero model intercept then demeaning the random variables of the model can alter the asymptotic theory of estimators and test statistics depending on the underline persistence properties of regressors.

 (ii) The autocorrelation matrix that corresponds to the autoregressive specification of regressors is estimated based on least-squares optimization.
 The OLS estimator of the autocorrelation matrix similar to the case of univariate autoregressions is not a consistent estimator when the local-to-unity specification is imposed.
+However, the particular estimator is required when estimating statistics from fitted predictive regression models.

 ## Key References: